gryan337/zabbix-widgets-table/README.md

 ### 🔜 Q2 2026
 - [x] Broadcast time period to listening widgets
-- [ ] Add ability to group by Host tags
+- [x] Add ability to group by Host tags and Host groups
 - [x] Remove `{HOST.HOST}` in favor of an explicit option to group by `Hostname`
 - [ ] Add more aggregation functions for `Column patterns aggregation` and for the `Show footer row`
 - [ ] Crowd-sourced feature requests & community feedback (continuous)